vinavfx/stock_manager/README.md

 # Stock Manager
-Stock manager for <b>Nuke</b> that indexes the stocks in a lighter version of jpg to be able to visualize it and be able to quickly choose the correct stock for the shot that requires it. and just it will support Nuke with Python 3, not to dirty the code,
+Stock manager for <b>Nuke</b> that indexes the stocks in a lighter version of jpg to be able to visualize it and be able to quickly choose the correct stock for the shot that requires it.

 Showing: <a href=https://vinavfx.com/blog target='_blank'>https://vinavfx.com/blog</a>